 Programme Suspension and Withdrawal

-The approval process for programme suspension or withdrawal is coordinated by the Academic Quality and Partnerships Office.
-Information and guidance are available from Academic Quality Officers, Academic Partnerships Officers and from Associate Deans, Learning and Teaching.
+The approval process for programme suspension or withdrawal is coordinated by Academic Quality and Enhancement .
+Information and guidance are available from Academic Quality Officers, Academic, Quality and Enhacement Business Partners and from Associate Deans, Learning and Teaching.

 Schools will need to consider a range of matters in preparing a proposal to withdraw an award-bearing programme.
 These are set out in the information to be provided in a proposal to suspend or withdraw a programme.

 Further information about the suspension or withdrawal of a programme delivered by a partner is available in the Guide to the Management of Higher Education with Partners.
-Any such proposal should be discussed at an early stage with the Academic Partnerships Officer so that appropriate negotiations about teach-out and exit may be negotiated with the partner, having regard to the obligations set out in the contract.
+Any such proposal should be discussed at an early stage with the Academic Quality and Enhancement Business Partner, so that appropriate negotiations about teach-out and exit may be negotiated with the partner, having regard to the obligations set out in the contract.